-Gavin is Chair of Planning Studies.
-A chartered planner Professor Parker maintains a strong research interest in citizenship, participation and governance in land, planning and development.
+Gavin is Professor of Planning Studies at The University of Reading.
+A fellow of the Academy of Social Sciences and a Fellow of the Royal Town Planning Institute Professor Parker maintains a strong research interest in citizenship, participation and governance in land, planning and development.
 He is interested in the relationship between land and people and considerations of property rights and conflict over land use.
 This interest spans the urban and rural divide and a number of policy fields.
 He has maintained a thread of research that is concerned with interactions and tensions between actors involved in planning and development throughout his research career.
-This has been manifest in the body of work he has produced on participation in planning and on neighbourhood planning in England.
+This has been manifest in the body of work he has produced on participation in planning and on neighbourhood planning in England amongst other topic areas.

 Gavin has been actively researching community and neighbourhood planning with numerous reports and publications that have been shaping policy agendas in this area.
 He has also been exploring the changing nature of planning and the, profession, including the shifting roles of the public, private and third sector.